Avaiga/taipy-doc/docs/manuals/cli/run.md

 # Run application in Taipy CLI

 Assume that you have a "main.py" file containing your Taipy application.
-To start the Taipy application, you can run
+To start the Taipy application, you can run:

 ```console
 $ python main.py